 OFFICERS AND BOARD OF DIRECTORS

 Section 1.
-Officers: The Officers of the Wyoming Water Well association shall consist of President, Vice-President, Secretary, Treasurer, Executive Director, Past President, five Directors, Director at Large and one Manufacturing and Supplier Director.
+Officers: The Officers of the Wyoming Ground Water Association shall consist of President, Vice-President, Secretary/Treasurer, Executive Director, Past President, five Directors, Director At Large and one Manufacturer and Supplier Director.
 Each Director shall represent one of the five areas into which the State of Wyoming shall be divided, as follows:

 Area I Northwest: Counties of Teton, Sublette, and Lincoln;